What’s missing from your plate?

 D. Two or more times a week

-5. Do you feel the need to snack throughout the day?
+5. Do you feel the need to snack between meals?

 C. All day, every day

-6. How often do you eat fatty foods such as avocado, cheese and nuts?
+6. How often do you eat foods naturally rich in fat, such as avocado, nuts, seeds or cheese?

 A. Once a day